 You can read a bit more about some unique vineyard experiences in Stellenbosch over here.

 When it comes to accommodations in Stellenbosch, you have two options: you can either stay in the town (this is a good idea if you don’t have your own transportation) or you can do a vineyard stay (this works well if you rent a car to get around).

 Over the course of my visit, I spent my first night in town at the Oude Werf, and the rest of my week was split between Spier Wine Farm and Jordan Wine Estate in the outskirts of town.
 Yes, these places are double and triple what I’d normally choose for myself, but since I was being hosted I didn’t get to choose where I stayed.
 There are more budget-friendly options – visiting Stellenbosch certainly doesn’t have to break the bank! – and you can get a better idea of hotel prices here.

 Another great alternative is AirBnB.
 They have some beautiful homes listed in Stellenbosch that cost between $35-60 per night, and yes, you get the entire house to yourself!
-If you’ve never used AirBnB before, you can use my $40 discount here.
 If I were coming back to Stellenbosch on my own, an AirBnB home would be by personal choice.

 How to get to Stellenbosch